Attumm/settipy/README.md

 ## Future features

-* add feature to print out all the values that are set at startup. to add to that passwords should not be shown.
 * remove redundant data after parse has run.
 Every byte counts.
 * conditional `should`, combinations of input create depenedencies for example -output_file_name could be needed if -mode is write_to_file
 * Add support for passwords.
 Password can be stored as hashes.
 With salt and pepper.
 Pepper can be stored in envirnoment and the salt given